A System for Turning Customer Feedback Into Strategy (Not Just a Compliment or a Complaint)

 So today, I want to do something that many businesses are afraid to do.
 I want to open up my mailbag with you.
 I want to share a candid, transparent look at the real customer feedback we received at RedBalloon during the month of August.
 We will celebrate what we got right, we will honestly confront where we need to do better, and we will explore the powerful business lessons that lie within the real words of our customers.

-The First Pillar of Success: "You Make It So Easy."
+Pattern One: "You Make It So Easy."

 In a world that feels increasingly complex and a culture where we are all time-poor, one of the greatest gifts a business can give its customers is simplicity.
 From the very beginning, my mission for RedBalloon was not just to offer incredible experiences, but to solve the stress and the hassle of gift-giving.

-The feedback we received in August shows that, for the most part, we are delivering on this core promise.
+The customer feedback we received in August shows that, for the most part, we are delivering on this core promise.
 The simplicity of our online experience—from browsing and purchasing to redeeming a voucher—was a consistent theme in the positive feedback.

 Here’s what some of our customers had to say: